TopCord/TopCord-Documentation/docs/Submit.md

 - Have inappropriate/default icon.
 - Have commands/features that can rate limit.
 - Break Discord’s Terms of Service/Developer Policy
+- Be a `slash command` only bot!
+If it is, please make the bot respond with a help command on mention!

 ## Submitting Your Bot
 A step-by-step guide to listing your bot at TopCord